freeman-lab/station/README.md

 # station

-Data analysis typically requires working across different scales, with different tools and computational engines. `station` provides a simple context manager to make it easier to write code across different levels, and move back and forth between different modes.
+Data analysis typically requires working across different scales, with different computational engines. `station` provides a simple context manager to make it easier to write code across different levels.
 Currently supports `spark` and `local` modes.
 Hope to add support for `dask` and `distributed` soon.

 ### install